Syzygyx/Naphome/README.md

 A next-generation smart sleep companion that unites light, sound, and environmental sensing to create a restorative bedroom ecosystem.

+> **🔒 Private Repository** - This project and documentation are confidential and restricted to authorized team members only.

 ## 📚 Documentation

 This repository contains comprehensive documentation for the Naphome project, including: